 - You will be taken to the Post Anesthesia Care Unit (PACU).
-Your pain level will be assessed, vital signs monitored, and an X-ray of your new joint may be taken. - Depending on the type of anesthesia used, you may experience blurred vision, a dry mouth, and chills. - You will either be taken to The Orthopedic Center on the second floor or you will go to Phase 2 Recovery and be discharged same day depending on whether you are outpatient or inpatient.
-This is determined by your insurance. - As expected after surgery, discomfort may occur, so you may receive pain medication. - Most patients will be seen by a physical therapist and/or occupational therapist, who will evaluate you and assist you out of bed to walk or sit in a chair.
+Your pain level will be assessed, vital signs monitored, and an X-ray of your new joint will be taken. - Depending on the type of anesthesia used, you may experience blurred vision, a dry mouth, and chills. - You will then be taken to The Orthopedic Floor or if you are a same day surgical patient, you will go to Phase II recovery and go home the same day. - As expected after surgery, discomfort may occur, so you may receive pain medication. - Most patients will be seen by a physical therapist and/or occupational therapist, who will evaluate you and assist you out of bed to walk or sit in a chair.
 Mobility helps to relieve discomfort.
 It is important you begin ankle pumps.
 This will prevent blood clots from forming in your legs. - Begin using your Incentive Spirometer and do the deep breathing exercises you learned. - Begin your pre-op exercises even while you're in bed (i.e. ankle pumps).